Duotduot/T3A1/DuotDuot_T3A1.md

 **E. Package.json:**
 The package.json file contains metadata and dependencies for the application.
 It lists all the required npm packages for both backend and frontend.

 4. **A team is about to engage in a project, developing a website for a small business.
 What knowledge and skills would they need in order to develop the project?**
+**A. Web Development Languages:**
+**HTML**- To create the structure and content of the web pages.
+**CSS**- To style and layout the website elements.
+**Java**- To add interactivity and dynamic features to the website.
+**B. Frontend Frameworks and Libraries:**
+**React, Angular**- For building interactive frontend components.
+**Bootstrap**- For responsive and consistent UI design.
+**C. Backend Development:**
+**Node.js, Django/Flask**- For server-side scripting and application logic.
+**Express.js**- Backend frameworks for routing and middleware management.
+**MySQL, PostgreSQL, MongoDB**- To store and retrieve data.
+**D. Version Control:** Proficiency in using version control systems like Git to manage code changes.
+**E. Testing:** Familiarity with testing methodologies to ensure the website's reliability.
+**F. Project Management:** Familiarity with project management methodologies(e.g Agile) to plan, track progress and meet project deadlines.
+**G. Debugging:** The ability to identify and resolve issues during the development process.

+5. **With reference to one of your own projects, discuss what knowledge or skills were required to complete your project, and to overcome challenges.**